COD-0/Quiz_game/README.md

 ## 🚀 Future Improvements

--Add more questions and categories to make the game longer and more fun -implement different difficulty levels(easy,normal,hard,insane) -Add a graphical user interface(GUI)
+- Add more questions and categories to make the game longer and more fun
+- implement different difficulty levels(easy,normal,hard,insane)
+- Add a graphical user interface(GUI)
--Enable online multiplayer mode
+- Enable online multiplayer mode
--Add voice input support(answer questions by speaking instead of typing)
+- Add voice input support(answer questions by speaking instead of typing)

 ## License